-- (i) Residency of the REIT for Canadian and U.S. Tax Purposes The REIT is resident in Canada for purposes of the Income Tax Act (Canada) (the "Tax Act") and is treated as a domestic corporation in the U.S. under the United States Internal Revenue Code of 1986, as amended (the "Code").
+(i) Residency of the REIT for Canadian and U.S. Tax Purposes - The REIT is resident in Canada for purposes of the Income Tax Act (Canada) (the "Tax Act") and is treated as a domestic corporation in the U.S. under the United States Internal Revenue Code of 1986, as amended (the "Code").
 As a result, the REIT is generally taxable on its worldwide income in both Canada and the U.S. However, in both jurisdictions, the REIT generally will not be subject to tax on the portion of its income that it distributes to Unitholders (subject to certain limitations and exceptions).
-Management of the REIT is of the view that the status of the REIT as taxable in both Canada and the U.S. is not likely to give rise to any material adverse consequences in the future as it is not anticipated that the REIT will be subject to material federal income tax in either Canada or the U.S. Nevertheless, the REIT's status as taxable on its worldwide income in both Canada and the U.S. could, in certain circumstances, have a material adverse effect on the REIT and the Unitholders.
-As a result of the REIT being resident in both Canada and the U.S., withholding taxes of both Canada and the U.S. will be relevant to distributions by the REIT and could result in double taxation to certain investors and other consequences. - (ii) Mutual Fund Trust Status The REIT intends to qualify at all relevant times as a "unit trust" and a "mutual fund trust" for purposes of the Tax Act.
-There can be no assurance that Canadian federal income tax laws or the administrative policies and assessing practices of the CRA respecting the treatment of mutual fund trusts will not be changed in a manner that adversely affects the Unitholders.
-Should the REIT cease to qualify as a mutual fund trust under the Tax Act, the Canadian income tax considerations associated with an investment in Units could be materially and adversely affected.
+Management of the REIT is of the view that the status of the REIT as taxable in both Canada and the U.S. is not likely to give rise to any material adverse consequences in the future as it is not anticipated that the

 Management Discussion and Analysis

-For the year ended December 31, 2022
+For the year ended December 31, 2023

 Amounts in Thousands of US Dollars (except for per unit amounts)